PawiX25/PeerPictionary/readme.md

 4. Mark yourself as ready
 5. Take turns drawing and guessing!
 6. When drawing:
-   - Choose from 3 random words within 15 seconds
+   - Choose from 3 random words
    - Use drawing tools to illustrate the word
    - Cannot reveal word in chat
 7. When guessing: